NullVoxPopuli/emberconf-2023-resources/resources/pages/intro/index.md

 - 2019-2023: Ember.JS

 <!--
+This is my programming journey so far

 Not gonna read this, to ya'll,

 but the tl;dr: is I've seen a lot of things, used a fair number of technologies, and I've been using Ember.JS the longest so far.
 -->